gdrlab/cascaded-sqli-detection/README.md

 - Only 'all' command might work properly.
 The others have not been tested after modifications.
 ## Release notes
 - Release (version TBA)
+  - OOP is used to modularize the code.
   -
 - Release (0.3.0) Latex table generation
   - The results are saved to a pkl file in the main folder.